-Lemon drizzle cake is a classic and this version from the Queen of baking is so easy to make and can happily serve a large group so it’s perfect if you’re expecting friends round for tea.
+As tray bake recipes go, lemon drizzle cake is a classic and this version from the Queen of baking is so easy to make and can happily serve a large group so it's perfect if you're expecting friends round for tea.

 For a fun afternoon of baking at home, this is the ideal recipe.
 It's simple, tasty and it'll fill your home with the lovely smell of baking that we all love!
 Give it a go - it really couldn't be easier!

-Taken from Mary Berry’s Cookery Course, published by DK, £17.99 (paperback edition).
+This recipe was taken from Mary Berry's Cookery Course, published by DK, £17.99 (paperback edition).

 - 225g butter (room temperature) or vegetable spread (at least 70% fat), plus extra for greasing